2023 WTA German Open

 The 2023 WTA German Open (also known as the bett1open for sponsorship purposes) was a professional tennis tournament played on outdoor grass courts at the Rot-Weiss Tennis Club in Berlin, Germany from 19 June to 25 June 2023.
-It was the 96th edition of the event, the third year it is organized on grass, classed as a WTA 500 on the 2023 WTA Tour.
+It was the 100th edition of the event, the third year it was organized on grass, classed as a WTA 500 on the 2023 WTA Tour.